TheRenegadeCoder/sample-programs-website/docs/projects/rot13/kotlin/index.md

         println(rot13Encode(strToEncode))
     }
 }

 ```

 {% endraw %}

-[Rot13](https://sampleprograms.io/projects/rot13) in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:
+Rot13 in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:

 - Cristiano Lopes
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2020 16:40:09.
-The solution was first committed on Oct 07 2020 16:32:12.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution